GSStnb/docs/ref/fundamentals.rst

 .. note::

-    When no drawing tool is active and the arrow cursor is displayed, the default action within the drawing window is *select* (See **Selecting Entities** below).
+    When no drawing tool is active, the arrow cursor |image30| is displayed and the default action within the drawing window is *select* (See **Selecting Entities** below).

-    When a :ref:`drawing tool <tools>` is active, a small crosshair cursor is displayed.
+    When a :ref:`drawing tool <tools>` is active, a small crosshair cursor |image31| is displayed.
+"Snap indicator lines" can also be configured in the :ref:`Application Preferences <app-prefs>` to make the cursor more visible.

 .. _keyboard: